eclipse-hono/hono/site/content/getting-started.md

 ## Using Command & Control

-Since Hono 0.6 the first implementation of Command & Control is available.
-Please refer to the [Command & Control user guide]({{< relref "user-guide/command-and-control.md" >}}) for a walk-through example.
+Hono 0.6 has introduced initial support for sending commands to devices using the [Command & Control API]({{< relref "Command-And-Control-API.md" >}}).
+This functionality is still considered a *technical preview*.
+However, we encourage you to try it out by following the walk-trough example provided in the [Command & Control user guide]({{< relref "user-guide/command-and-control.md" >}}).